multiform-UoN/mathgeo/imteco.md

 How can we **develop or adapt a hydrological modelling tool** that allows users (especially non-modellers like ecologists) to assess:

+At a more fundamental level, the scientific challenge is to understand why bog pool systems form in the first place—only with this understanding can we begin to model their behaviour under disturbance.

+From a broader perspective, bog pool systems are not just hydrological features but also geomechanical systems.
+The pools and ridges emerge from complex feedbacks between water flow, peat deformation, growth and decay, and long-term surface stability.
+Infrastructure loading can change pore pressures, compaction, and settlement, which then alter water levels and connectivity.
+Thus, flow-based modelling must be coupled with geomechanical and ecohydrological understanding to capture the full dynamics.

 - How infrastructure might influence nearby **bog pool dynamics**.

 - What buffer zones are necessary to minimise hydrological disruption.